 In the STAHS Sixth Form, pastoral care and academic excellence are not competing factors – they are two sides of the same coin.
 We recognise that the students most able to pursue their educational ambitions, take calculated academic risks and achieve top outcomes are those who feel happy, secure and supported both at home and at school.
 This is why we take our responsibilities to provide nurturing support seriously, alongside providing an environment where students are given the freedom and independence to make – and take responsibility for – their own choices.

 Somewhat unusually for a day school, STAHS operates a House system very similar to that which is offered at the best boarding schools.
 All students are in one of four Houses, and the Houses really are like families within the School.
-The House Tutor, Assistant Housemistress and Housemistress are fundamental characters in a STAHS pupil’s life.
-Additionally, Sixth Formers have the support of the Head of Sixth Form, Assistant Head of Sixth Form and the rest of the Sixth Form Team.
+Housemistress and Assistant Housemistress are fundamental characters in a STAHS student’s life.
+Additionally, Sixth Formers have the support of the Head of Sixth Form, Assistant Head of Sixth Form and the rest of the Sixth Form team.
 These staff have the time and structure to really get to know each student as an individual.
-They understand her strengths and areas for development, advocate on her behalf, push her when she needs a push, celebrate her successes and encourage her when things don’t go to plan.
+They understand students’ strengths and areas for development, advocate on their behalf, push them when they need a push, celebrate their successes and encourage them when things don’t go to plan.

 We know that resilience in the face of set-backs, self-belief and confidence, and the ability to understand one’s own and other’s’ emotional and mental health needs are essential skills for a happy and successful adulthood.
 We also know that these skills are not necessarily innate, but can be learned.
 It takes time, excellent modelling of behaviours, and a deep and School-wide commitment to pastoral care and character education.